rakanWen/rakanwen.github.io/_pages/cv.md

 Education
 ======
-* M.S. in Computer Science, Huazhong University of Science and Technology, 2024 (expected)
+* M.S. in Computer Science, Huazhong University of Science and Technology, 2024
 * B.E. in Software Engineering, Dalian University of Technology, 2021